 Henry of Huntingdon - “… the pursuing Normans fell into a great pit that had been deceitfully concealed.
 A large number of them fell down and were crushed.”

 These three statements refer to the Hurst Lane pit.
-It was ‘where the fighting was going on’, it is ‘stretching out for a considerable distance’, ‘immense’, ‘deep’, ‘hollowed out’, and ‘pit-like’, all exactly as described by the Chronicle of Battle Abbey.
-It was not created by storm action, but that would be a logical suggestion from someone that was unfamiliar with geomorphology and Roman iron ore mining.
+It was ‘where the fighting was going on’, it is ‘immense’, it ‘stretches out for a considerable distance’, it is ‘deep’, ‘hollowed out’, ‘precipitous’ and ‘pit-like’, all exactly as described by the Chronicle of Battle Abbey.
+It was not created by storm action, but that would have been a logical conclusion for a medieval monk who lived 700 years too early to have known about geomorphology, and 700 years too late to have known about Roman iron ore mining.

-These statements are almost invariably interpreted to be saying that the Normans rode into the pit because they could not stop in time.
+By tradition, these three statements are interpreted to be saying that the Normans rode into the pit because they could not stop in time.
 We think this is wrong because, as we explain above, medieval war horses seldom moved faster than a trot.
-We also explain above that all the north Sedlescombe pits would have been surrounded by a spoil rampart, and Orderic specifically say that it is the overgrown rampart that concealed the pit from sight.
+We also explain above that all the north Sedlescombe pits would have been surrounded by a spoil rampart, and Orderic specifically say that an overgrown rampart concealed the pit from sight.
 Our interpretation is that the Normans advanced up and over the rampart, then stopped when they saw the precipitous drop.
-However, those coming up behind could not see that the downslope on the other side was already full, and it is their impetus that took them over the crest of the rampart, thereby inadvertently shoving those at the front over the edge and down into the abyss.
+However, those coming up behind could not see that the downslope on the other side was already full, and their impetus took them over the crest of the rampart, thereby inadvertently shoving those at the front over the edge and down into the abyss.

 Poitiers - “However confidence returned to the fugitives when they found a good chance to renew battle, thanks to a broken rampart and labyrinth of ditches …” and “… In that encounter some of the noblest Normans fell, for their valour was of no avail on such unfavourable ground”.